jackkleeman/stellar-stripe-anchor/README.md

 Stripe provides excellent tools for testing.
 If you run the application locally (`yarn dev` is simplest) using your stripe test keys, and have your default Stripe Connect redirect URI set to `http://localhost:3000`, then the application will work locally, hosted at `http://localhost:3000`.

 To deposit, use any details and the first card specified [here](https://stripe.com/docs/testing#cards-responses), with any CVC and any expiry in the future.
-This will immeadiately add funds to your available balance.
+This will immediately add funds to your available balance.

 To withdraw, click the connect button and sign up with a different email to your Stripe account.
 Use phone number `(000) 000-0000` and verification code `000-000`.
 You can use any US debit card as listed [here](https://stripe.com/docs/testing#cards).
 Then simply follow the instructions in the front-end.